LouConreux/LCLSGeom/README.md

 ### CrystFEL Format

 The _CrystFEL_ format is a more straight-forward way of defining a geometry.
 In a .geom file, there is no hierarchy involved, everything is expressed in the chosen system of coordinates.
 Let's stick with the previous example, here what the ePix10k2M .geom file will look like:

 ![image](https://github.com/LouConreux/LCLSGeom/assets/139856363/b4073fc3-22ce-456c-816b-3f11fc24bb8b)

 In a .geom file, it assumes that a geometry object is defined by a name _'piaj'_ where _i_ is the panel index and _j_ is the asic index.
 In the case of the ePix10k2M, _i_ would lie between 0 and 15 (16 panels) and _j_ would lie between 0 and 3 (4 asics per panel).
 Then, every geometry object 'piaj' has 11 parameters that defines it geometry:

 _fs_: vector in the chosen coordinate system of the fast dimension

 _ss_: vector in the chosen coordinate system of the slow dimension

 _res_: resolution of the detector (1/pixel size)

 _corner_x_: position in x (chosen coordinate system) of the corner of this panel/asic.
 A corner is defined as the first point in the panel/asic to appear in the image data.
-Units are in pixel widths of the current panel/asic.
+Units are in pixel widths of the current panel/asic

 _corner_y_: position in y (chosen coordinate system) of the corner of this panel/asic

-_coffest_: position in z (chosen coordinate system) of this panel/asic from the position given by the camera length.
+_coffest_: position in z (chosen coordinate system) of this panel/asic from the position given by the camera length

 _min_fs_: minimal pixel index of current panel/asic in fast dimension

 _max_fs_: maximal pixel index of current panel/asic in fast dimension

 _min_ss_: minimal pixel index of current panel/asic in slow dimension

 _max_ss_: maximal pixel index of current panel/asic in slow dimension

 _no_index_: do not matter

 <ins>Nota Bene</ins>